kupl/qsyn/README.md

 # Modular Component-based Quantum Circuit Synthesis

 This is repository for implementation of paper "Modular Component-based Quantum Circuit Synthesis".
 Our algorithm produce synthesis of quantum circuit, given by user-provided in/output spec and component gates.

+** For published-version of artifact and artifact manual**, follow zenodo : https://doi.org/10.5281/zenodo.7710436

 ## Setup